California Is Using Prisoners To Help Fight The Wildfires And Paying Them $1.45 Per Day, ACLU Claims

 As the report noted, nearly all counties in California require firefighters to become licensed EMTs in order to get a job as a firefighter, but that credential is denied to anyone with a criminal record.
 That leaves thousands of people who have gained real experience fighting fires unable to put their skills to good use on the outside and find a career that could potentially help keep them from returning to prison.

-Some in California are tying to fix the problem, the report noted, and legislation has been introduced to fix some of the barriers in the way for released prisoners.
+Some in California are trying to fix the problem, the report noted, and legislation has been introduced to fix some of the barriers in the way for released prisoners.
 The state has also gained the ability to certify former prison firefighters as “emergency medical responders,” a certification that can be used in lieu of an EMT license.